 Hardness: Amazon Sword Plant can tolerate hard and soft water equally.
 However, a water hardness level of 2 – 12 dGH is recommended.

-Amazon Sword Plant should be provided with medium lighting, they will need at least 2 watts of full-spectrum lighting and a Kelvin rating between 5000 and 7000k.
-Lighting duration per day should be between 10 – 12 hours.
+Amazon Sword Plant should be provided with medium lighting, I would say that they will need at least 20 – 30 PAR with full-spectrum lighting (5000 and 7000k).
+Lighting duration per day should be between 8 – 10 hours if you do not use CO2.

 This plant can survive even in a low light environment.
 However, the growth rate will be slow and the leaves will become darker in color.